thowchang/risk_awareness/shared_respoisibilities.md

-## Shared Responisbilities
+## Shared Responsibilities

 * Cyber risk is a business risk.
-It is a shared responsibility.
+* Managing cyber risks is a shared responsibility.